 Most of the public is simply unaware of the impacts that road salts have on the local environment.
 Plus road salts are really cheap and there is a general lack of application protocol and enforcement.
 These factors often leave us prone to excessive application during the freezing winter months.

 Every winter the topic of roads salts appears on a variety of blogs and media outlets.
-Lots of research continues to look for alternatives to road salts, including beet brine which is currently being used in Calgary.
-To learn more about the impacts of road salt check out this blog on the Great Lakes Guide - The Price of Salt...
+Extensive research and work is occurring across Ontario by local conservation authorities on salt management including Lake Simcoe Region Conservation Authority.
+Research also continues to look for alternatives to road salts, including beet brine which is currently being used in Calgary.
+However, if you are interested in using alternatives, make sure to research what exactly is contained in the product, as many contain chloride in other forms.

 Actions you can take